tenley8/Microsoft-Power-BI/Big Shopp Analysis/README.md

 - Please visit our [visual dashboard](https://app.powerbi.com/groups/me/reports/f406054b-a18f-492f-8934-274662428865/ReportSection?noSignUpCheck=1&redirectedFromSignup=1&ScenarioId=signup)

 ## Summary
-In this project we analyzed the Big Shoop sales data.
-We created a dashboard the store.
-We started off by creating groups
+In this project I analyzed the Big Shoop sales data.
+I created a dashboard identifying total, max, min and average sales quantity for the different product categories.
+To accomplish this task I created aggregated DAX measures for the sales values and added calculated columns for the year, month and quarter reports.
+The results were filtered using sliders whereby you can select the Product Category and Continent to obtain your results.